 Dr Hu Haibo received his B.S. degree and M.S. degree in Department of precision instrument from Harbin Institute of Technology in 1995 and 1997, received his Ph.D. degree in biomedical engineering from Shanghai Jiaotong University.
 He leads a team to design and develop the system of PACS, implemented in above 600 hospitals, and win Third Prize of Shanghai Municipal Science & Technological Advancement Award.

 Qiu Huang received her Ph.D. degree in Electrical Engineering from the University of Utah and postdoctoral training at the Lawrence Berkeley National Laboratory.
-Since July 2009, she has been with the School of Biomedical Engineering, Shanghai Jiao Tong University, and is now a Research Professor.
-She is also an Adjunct research professor at the Department of Nuclear Medicine, Ruijin Hospital.
+Since July 2009, she has been with the School of Biomedical Engineering, Shanghai Jiao Tong University.
+She is also an Adjunct professor at the Department of Nuclear Medicine, Ruijin Hospital.
 She has been involved in a number of research projects and has co-authored more than 80 scientific papers and 10 patents.
 Her research interests involve (1) nuclear medicine imaging instrumentation design.
 For instance, her team developed a fully wearable brain PET system and is planning to investigate mental diseases and functions with this novel system.
 (2) imaging algorithm design, including the dynamic PET and SPECT reconstruction algorithms for early diagnosis of diseases.
 (3) image processing and analysis, for example developing deep learning methods in image reconstruction and in radiom

 ics to target clinical problems.